megh345/icare-xai-module/README.md

 Explainability layer for a mental health support chatbot.
 This repo contains only the XAI components I wrote.
 The core chatbot remains private and is not included here.

+# iCare Explainability Module (XAI)
+This repository contains the explainability layer developed for the iCare mental health chatbot.

+The module provides:
+- “Why this?” explanations for chatbot replies
+- Template-based, emotionally safe responses
+- Integration-ready endpoints for SHAP and attention-based explainability

+Structure
+- `api/` – Django API views for explanations
+- `services/` – Explainability logic, retrieval, safety
+- `data/` – Supporting files or configs
+- `logs/` – Local logging outputs for debugging

 ## What this module does
 - Builds short, human friendly “Why this?” explanations for a given chatbot reply
 - Uses policy templates to keep language safe and predictable